jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 __Note about user agents:__  Spaces have been included in some user agents to future proof any overlapping strings.

 Some of these User Agents will not be supported in Azure portal natively such as seamonkey.
-Not all are Browser based, some are OS based.
+Not all are Browser based, some are OS based and some are just bots/scrappers (I've left all in for hunting purposes)
 Everything after the first 30 entries or so is tending to the more niche categories.
 If you really need to block *ALL* user agents except Edge just Enforce Edge for business instead (Settings > Cloud Apps > Edge For Business Protection) (See Below)

 Reference https://whatmyuseragent.com/browser